 He has published on knowledge of mind and language, and now works on the aesthetics of taste and smell, as well as the multisensory perception of flavour.
 He has published in Nature, as well as contributing to experimental papers in Food Quality and Preference and Flavour, and carries out consultancy work for a number of food and drinks companies.
 In 2007, he edited Questions of Taste: the philosophy of wine, Oxford University Press), and in 2008, The Oxford Handbook of Philosophy of Language, Oxford University Press (with Ernest Lepore).

 He has appeared on Radio 4’s In Our Time, Start the Week , and Radio 3's Nightwaves; and in 2010, he was the writer and presenter of a four-part series for the BBC World Service called The Mysteries of the Brain.
 He is also the wine columnist for Prospect Magazine.

-John Taylor is Head of Philosophy and Director of Critical Skills at Rugby School.
+John Taylor is Assistant Head (Director of Learning, Teaching & Innovation) at Cranleigh School.
 He studied Physics and Philosophy at Balliol College, Oxford before going on to do research and teach Philosophy at the university.
 In 1999 he moved to Rugby School to teach Physics and subsequently Philosophy.